 THE KULALA MENTORING PROGRAM Quotes from the Mentees "I'm smart, creative and I think out of the box.
 I don't think just a little, I think a lot.
 I don't think simple, I think BIG!"
 "I feel good about the way God made me.
-God made me when I was in mommy's stomach and He made me have beautiful hair and brown eyes but I wish I had blue because theu're mu
+God made me when I was in mommy's stomach and He made me have beautiful hair and brown eyes but I wish I had blue because [that's] my favorite color."